"Something Better" for the Sisters

 The Prophet’s spring 1842 sermons to the Relief Society prepared women to receive the sacred priesthood ordinances that bound men and women to God and to one another, the culminating act of unity so urgently stressed by Joseph in his visits to the Relief Society.
 Despite a year fraught with lawsuits, writs, and accusations, and against a backdrop of continual harassment and uncertainly, Joseph pressed on to complete his prophetic mission.

 When Joseph met with the Relief Society again on June 9, 1842, he addressed a second theme of his counsel to the women, the meaning of charity as Paul had explained it to the Corinthians (see 1 Corinthians 13).
 Joseph’s sermon expanded on Paul’s admonition and urged the women to exercise mercy and forgiveness as central to their charitable mission.
 His sermon was extraordinary when one considers the harassment and persecution he had undergone in the twelve years of his ministry.
 In his last sermons, particularly, the sisters came to know a tender and sensitive prophet as he revealed one of the driving forces of his nature.
 Having faced ridicule, hostility, spurious legal encounters, and outright persecution since he was fourteen, Joseph still emphasized mercy and forgiveness.
 He reminded the sisters of the counsel he had written to the Saints three years earlier while he was incarcerated in Missouri’s Liberty Jail.
-Men cannot be completed in to the kingdom of God, he told the sisters, “but must be dealt wit in long suff’ring and at least we shall save them,” a reiteration of his counsel that those exercising priesthood influence must work “by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned” (D&C 121:41).
+Men cannot be completed into the kingdom of God, he told the sisters, “but must be dealt with in long suff’ring and at least we shall save them,” a reiteration of his counsel that those exercising priesthood influence must work “by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned” (D&C 121:41).

 It grieved him, he said, that the Society did not reflect a fuller fellowship and instructed the members to overlook “small things” with eyes of mercy.
 “If one member suffer all feel it,” he attested, an only “by union of feeling we obtain pow’r with God.”
 Kindness, charity, love, and mercy were the virtues he invoked as characteristics of the godly.
 “Nothing is so much calculated to lead people to forsake sin as to take them by the hand and watch over them with tenderness,” he observed.
 “When persons manifest the least kindness and love to me, O what pow’r it had over my mind.”
 “If you would have God have mercy on you,” he asserted, “have mercy on one another.”
 While there should be no license for sin, he once again counseled, “mercy should go hand in hand with reproof.”
 His words were a sharp deterrent to zealotry and an impassioned plea for empathy.